 3. Prepare materials

-Have all your materials ready to begin painting.
+Have all your materials ready to begin painting and open paint cans.
 Wood paint specified for exterior use is essential plus primer (unless the particular paint doesn’t require primer to be used first).

 Get brushes and rollers together, too.
 ‘If you are painting a flat door, without paneling or molding, a small roller or 4in paint brush should suffice,’ says Michael Rolland.